764664/BioSE/README.md

 ### Instant Search

 When the user types every character, the server will predict the phrases the users is likely to input based on GO terms and NCBI Tax.
+This is provided using

-## Structure
+## Implementation

 ### Serverside